GoogleCloudPlatform/istio-samples/mesh-expansion-gce/README.md

 This script:
 - installs Docker on the VM
-- downloads the Istio binary
+- downloads the Istio remote binary
 - runs the Istio remote components (`pilot-agent` and `node-agent`)
 - configures the Istio remote to "call home" to Istio running on your GKE cluster
-- runs ProductCatalog inside a plain Docker container.
+- runs ProductCatalog inside a Docker container.

 When the script runs successfully, you should be able to run: